Digging Trenches for French Drain Installation in Kingston, WA; How Wide & Deep Should a Drain Design Be & More

 2) Renting a trenching tool.
 There are a few options, usually available at home improvement stores, to rent a trenching tool.
 You are responsible for the tool and it still can be fairly labor-intensive.
 Getting the tool back and forth is also your responsibility as well.

-3) Hiring an expert.
-Ultimately, hiring a professional, such as Straight Up Remodeling, is the most effective way to get the trench dug.
+Straight Up Remodeling, is the most effective way to get the trench dug.
 With affordable pricing, you can trust the expert to get the trench dug safely and efficiently.
 You can eliminate unnecessary costs, especially those stemming from mistakes, as well as the worry and burdens of renting the equipment with the help of a professional.

 Installing a French Drain